JereKuusela/valheim-expand_world/README.md

 ## Vegetation

 The file `expand_vegetations.yaml` sets the generated objects.
+This is a server side feature, clients don't have access to this data.

 Changes only apply to unexplored areas.
 Upgrade World mod can be used to reset areas.